ChangePool/cardano-improvement-proposals/incentives/response.md

-# Cardano: Doomed to Survive—Not Thrive
+# Cardano: Doomed to Survive—Not Thrive?

 <p align="center">
   A Response to the <a href="https://github.com/input-output-hk/spo-incentives/blob/main/report.pdf" target="_blank">Analysis of Cardano's Incentive Mechanism</a> (November 2025)